Call us: 1-800-927-5107 647-494-7800 ext. 1008

 Capabilities That No Other Machine Offers

-Trimless letters without trim cap
+Trimless letters

 Most bending machines process flat aluminum coil.
 That limits them to conventional channel letters with trim cap.
 Ascent machines process our own aluminum extrusion profiles, which have a built-in face groove that holds the face material mechanically — no trim cap, no adhesive, no finishing.
 The result is a cleaner letter with significantly less labor.